Lili Marleen: Exposure and reception

-The next year, parachuted into the Yugoslav guerrilla war, Maclean wrote: "Sometimes at night, before going to sleep, we would turn on our receiving set and listen to Radio Belgrade.
+The next year, parachuted into the Yugoslav guerrilla war and living rough with Josip Broz Tito and his Yugoslav Partisans, Maclean wrote: "Sometimes at night, before going to sleep, we would turn on our receiving set and listen to Radio Belgrade.
 For months now, the flower of the Afrika Korps had been languishing behind the barbed wire of Allied prison camps.
 But still, punctually at ten o'clock, came Lale Andersen singing their special song, with the same unvarying, heart-rending sweetness that we knew so well from the desert. [...]
 Belgrade was still remote.
 But, now [...] it had become our ultimate goal, which Lili Marlene and her nostalgic little tune seemed somehow to symbolise."

 In late 1944, the liberation of Belgrade seemed not far away.
 "Then, at ten o'clock, loud and clear, Radio Belgrade; Lili Marlene, sweet, insidious, melancholy.
 'Not much longer now,' we would say, as we switched it off."
 As the Red Army was advancing on Belgrade, he reflected again on the song.
 "At Valjevo, as at so many other places [...] we would tune our wireless sets in the evening to Radio Belgrade, and night after night, always at the same time, would come, throbbing lingeringly over the ether, the cheap, sugary and almost painfully nostalgic melody, the sex-laden, intimate, heart-rending accents of Lili Marlene.
 'Not gone yet,' we would say to each other.
 'I wonder if we'll find her when we get there.'
 Then one evening at the accustomed time there was silence.
 'Gone away,' we said."

 Allied soldiers in Italy later adapted the tune to their own lyrics, creating the "D-Day Dodgers" song.
 A cartoon by Bill Mauldin in the American army newspaper Stars and Stripes shows two soldiers in a foxhole, one playing a harmonica, while the other comments, "The krauts ain't following ya too good on 'Lili Marlene' tonight, Joe.
 Think somethin' happened to their tenor?"